A young website reader told me he’s scared to start at the gym because he’s heard that lifting weights makes you dumb.

 First, the very notion that lifting iron can somehow blunt your intelligence is silly.
 But let’s look at the science.

-First off, a 2013 study published in the Journal of Strength and Conditioning Research concluded that students who lift weights on a regular basis achieved a significantly higher grade point average than those who didn’t.
+A 2001 study published in the Journal of Strength and Conditioning Research discovered that students who took part in intense weight training sessions at the University of Texas achieved a significantly higher GPA (grade point average) than those who didn’t.
 (1)

 “Arnold Schwarzenegger?
 He sounds like a dumb robot!”